kcw36/lmnh_plant_health/architecture/database/README.md

 # Database

 The Liverpool Natural History Museum Plant Monitoring System is stored in two parts.
-With short-term daily data being stored on a SQL Server RDS instance, and long-term historical data being stored in an S3 bucket.
+With short-term daily data being stored on an AWS RDS instance using Microsoft SQL Server, and long-term historical data being stored in an S3 bucket.

 ## Short-term